 For security, Blu-ray supports mandatory HDCP encrypted output, ROM-Mark watermarking, BD+ dynamic cryptology, and the Advanced Access Content System (AACS).

-Blu-ray discs have three regional codes: one for countries in North America, one for countries in east Asia except China and Japan, another for countries in Europe and Africa, and another one for all the other countries in Asia such as China, Russia, etc.
+Blu-ray discs have several regional codes: one for countries in North America, one for countries in east Asia (except China and Japan), one for other parts of Asia, and one for countries in Europe and Africa.